Fighting Stigma and Providing Mental Health Care to Syrian RefugeesAna Eira, Comms Lead

 Displaced populations like Yasmeen’s face a higher risk of experiencing mental illness while also dealing with a strong stigma associated with discussing their symptoms and seeking care.
 Though the physical, social, and economic toll of mental illness is severe, international assistance dedicated to mental health accounts for just 0.3% of all health aid.
 This has left many refugees with scarce resources to address the crippling emotional and psychological burden of forced displacement, trauma, and violence.

 Yasmeen was the last person to join a new psychosocial support program in Za’atri, The Field Guide for Barefoot Psychology.
-The Field Guide is the result of a collaboration between a local network of Syrian refugees and experts in neuroscience, clinical psychology, and community development.
+The Field Guide results from a collaboration between a local network of Syrian refugees and experts in neuroscience, clinical psychology, and community development.
 The Guide tells the story of two displaced Syrian siblings, Isra’ and Ahmad, paired with visual explanations of how their brain and body react to the trauma and stress they experience at every stage of their journey.
-The book, which will soon be available as a mobile application, also incorporates exercises for self-care and stress management.
+The book, which will soon be available as a mobile application, also incorporates self-care and stress management exercises.

 As one of the participants in the Field Guide, Yasmeen went through 18 group sessions over the course of 10 weeks.
 Community facilitators, trained refugee women just like her, led the sessions.
 As Yasmeen read about the journey of Isra’ and Ahmad, she learned tactics to control her nightmares and intrusive thoughts, but more importantly, that how she felt was not uncommon; it was prevalent in her community even though not shared.
 In addition to the lack of mental health resources, stigma remains a major barrier to mental health care in the Middle East and North Africa region.